annasvijaya/OntoMat4.0/README.md

 ## Acknowledgments

-This ontology is developed as part of [Your Project Name/Research Group Name] at [Your Institution].
+This ontology is developed as part of PhD Project in I4.0 Maturity of  INDEED Research Group at Constructor University, Bremen, Germany.

 ## Contributors